No. 658 Squadron AAC: 658 Squadron RAF

+No. 658 Squadron was formed at RAF Old Sarum on 30 April 1943 with the Taylorcraft Auster III and from March 1944 the Auster IV.
+The squadron role was to support the 21st Army Group and on 26 June 1944 it moved to France.
+Fighting in the break-out from Normandy it followed the army across the countries and into Germany.
+In October 1945 the squadron left for India, where it was disbanded on 15 October 1946.

+The squadron number was transferred to the Army with the formation of the Army Air Corps (AAC) on 1 September 1957.

-658 Squadron
+658 Squadron AAC

-No. 658 Squadron traces its lineage to the Royal Air Force No. 658 Squadron formed in April 1943 and disbanded in November 1955.

 No. 658 Squadron AAC was formed on 24 October 1969 at Minden as part of the 1 Division Aviation Squadron AAC.
-In 1978, squadron moved to Soest as part of 4 Regiment AAC and disbanded.
+In 1978, squadron moved to Soest as part of 3 Regiment AAC and disbanded.
 The squadron reformed c.
 1982 as part of 7 Regiment AAC based at Airfield Camp, Netheravon.
 In April 1995, the squadron became a Territorial Army unit part of 7 Regiment AAC (Volunteers).

 On 1 April 2009, the squadron was disbanded at Netheravon.

 8 Flight

-8 Flight traces it lineage to the Royal Air Force No. 1908 AOP Flight formed on 31 December 1946, disbanded on 7 October 1955 and later reformed on 16 October that year.
+8 Flight traces its lineage to the Royal Air Force No. 1908 AOP Flight formed on 31 December 1946, disbanded on 7 October 1955 and later reformed on 16 October that year.

 On 1 September 1957, 8 Flight AAC was formed as 8 Reconnaissance Flight with the transfer of No. 1908 AOP Flight based at RAF Idris in Libya to the newly formed Army Air Corps.
 The flight relocated to Kenya where it was re-designated as 8 Flight AAC.
 The flight subsequently relocated to Aden operating the Westland Scout helicopter.
 The flight later deployed to Northern Ireland operating the Scout and Bell Sioux helicopters.
 In 1979, the flight was based at Airfield Camp, Netheravon.
 In 1984, the Agusta A109A/AM helicopter entered service with the flight.
 In 1984, the flight was part of 7 Regiment AAC.
 The flight operated a fleet of four A109As in civilian livery, two of which were captured from the Argentine forces in the Falklands War and allocated to the flight.
 In 1995, 7 Regiment re-roled as a Territorial Army unit 7 Regiment AAC (V).
 In 2000, the flight relocated to Stirling Lines.

 In 2001, the flight was incorporated into the Joint Special Forces Aviation Wing (JSFAW).
 The flight operated the Westland Gazelle AH1 helicopter c.
 2007.
 In 2009, the flight converted from the A109A to four Eurocopter AS365N3 Dauphin helicopters in civilian livery.
 The flight operated the Gazelle AH1 c.
 2012.